-- Ensure special attention is given to maintaining R&D functions and high skill levels of the industries within Europe, through specific education programmes, funding opportunities and tax advantages; - Support the revival and nurturing of regional innovation clusters which integrate all sections of the value chain from conception to manufacturing of products and their components; - Support the establishment of projects and R&D cooperation activities that would address long-term industry challenges by stimulating, integrating and accelerating collaborative RTD activities in Europe including recycling technologies.
+- Ensure special attention is given to maintaining R&D functions and high-level of skills of industries within Europe, through specific education programmes, funding opportunities and tax advantages; - Support the revival of and nurture regional innovation clusters that integrate all sections of the value chain from the conception to manufacturing of products and their components; - Support the establishment of projects and R&D cooperation activities that would address long-term industry challenges by stimulating, integrating and accelerating collaborative RTD activities in Europe including on recycling technologies.

-The prerequisite to maintaining and further expanding Europe's knowledge-based competitive and green economy is to preserve the industrial basis that provides the physical foundations of such an economy and actually enables European ambitions in research, development and innovation.
+The prerequisite to maintaining and further expanding Europe's knowledge-based competitive and green economy is to preserve the industrial basis that provides the physical foundations of such an economy and actually enables Europe's ambitions in research, development and innovation.